tim-hardcastle/Pipefish/README.md

 ## Widening variable types

-A variable is by default[^4] assigned the type of the data object its initialized with in the `var` section.
+A variable is by default[^typing] assigned the type of the data object its initialized with in the `var` section.
 However, we can explicitly declare a variable to be of a more general type than would be inferred.
 An example is given in the file `examples/typing.ch`:

 ```
 var